kadinsayani/Wellness-Tracker/README.md

 My project also utilizes additional UI elements such as tooltips, progress bars, and alerts.
 Tooltips allow a user to hover over a button and learn more about what it does.
 For example, hovering over Add brings up a tooltip that states: "Click to submit entries.
 You can submit as many as you want at a time."
 Progress bars are used for tracking a user's progress towards their wellness metric goals.

-5. Wellness Reports (File IO)

-Users can generate wellness reports which summarize their wellness metrics for a given day.
-Reports are located in /home/Wellness Tracker Reports/.